tege3000/Library-App/README.md

 # Library-App
--simple lib app built using vanilla js
+-simple lib app built using vanilla js, no frameworks
--no frameworks